 Their are people in the world waiting on you to shine.
 Noone can reach them like you can.
 Judgmental people will be in your path.
 People will have their opinions of what you should be doing but the truth is, you don’t need anyone to tell you that.
 You have that answer within you.

-Take a moment to sit quietly and breathe.
-Think about what makes you happy.
+Take a moment to sit quietly and breathe and think about what makes you happy.
 Think about your talents.
 Think about what you enjoyed doing as a child.
 Are you doing what brings you joy?
 Are you doing what you want to do and not what others think is best?

 If you want to have inner peace and fulfill your dreams, you must learn how to shine no matter what anyone thinks.
 I promise you, you will thank yourself for not giving a flip flop!